oliver-butterley/ma2-2024/pages/part1.md

 - If $n$ is odd, then $n+1$ is even and so $n(n+1)$ is even, again because the multiple of an even number is even.
 - Since $n$ is an integer, $n$ is either even or odd so one of these two cases holds.
 :::

+Another common scenario is when during a calculation / proof we must consider two cases depending on whether a certain quantity is zero or otherwise we can devide through by this quantity.

 ### Proof by contradiction